theresenoest/Discrete_curve_group_code/README.md

 # Discrete_curve_group_code

 This repository contains the code used for curve group analyses of gene expression data with respect to time to diagnosis as described in [Lund et al. 2016.](http://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-016-0129-z)
-The code was created by the Norwegian Computing Centre.
+The code was created by the Norwegian Computing Center for data in the Norwegian Women and Cancer Study and has been modified to become more general.

 # Repository